Here are some enrollment season tips for TPAs during the hectic open enrollment season.

 Engage (and Educate) Your Clients

-Speaking of participation rates…benefits education should be part of your strategy.
+Speaking of participation rates, benefits education should be part of your strategy.
 Employees often have trouble understanding the value and use of the benefits available to them.
-This is especially true for groups with high deductible health plans and companies who use consumer directed healthcare accounts.
+This is especially true for groups with High Deductible Health Plans (HDHPs) and companies who use Consumer Directed Healthcare (CDH) accounts.

 In order to help people better understand their benefits, consider adopting a robust employee engagement program.
-A top-of-the-line program should have enrollment materials for you to hand out with simple, easy-to-understand information; short educational videos; a website for participants seeking more details; and an active social media presence.
+A top-of-the-line program should have enrollment materials for you to hand out with simple, easy-to-understand information.
+Consider providing short educational videos, a website for participants seeking more details and an active social media presence.

 Other relevant topics for employee enrollment:

 - Creating a healthcare budget.
-Remind participants to review all healthcare costs for the current year to date, including healthcare premiums, visits to the doctor and emergency room, prescription drugs, and hospital stays.
-Include any other out-of-pocket healthcare expenses, add up all these costs, and estimate whether you will spend more or less in the coming year.
+Remind participants to review all healthcare costs for the current year-to-date, including healthcare premiums, visits to the doctor and emergency room, prescription drugs, and hospital stays.
+Include any other out-of-pocket healthcare expenses, then add up all these costs, and estimate whether you will spend more or less in the coming year.